English (ENGL)

 ENGL 343V6.
 Let Your Motto Be Your Resistance: Dispelling Black Stereotypes.
 1 Unit.

 This course focuses on Stetson's Human Diversity Value.
 The course examines the stereotyping of Africa and those of African descent.
-Entertainment culture, newspapers, magazines, entrepreneurship and economics, documentaries, amusement parks, and numerous other sources where ideas about Africa and those of African descent appear will be explored to determine how black stereotypes in America were acquired, where they appear in culture, and why they persist.
+Entertainment culture, newspapers, magazines, entrepreneurship and economics, documentaries, amusement parks, and numerous other sources where ideas about Africa and those of African descent appear will be explored to determine how Black stereotypes in America were acquired, where they appear in culture, and why they persist.
 Junior Seminar.

 ENGL 343V7.
 The Culture and Aesthetics of Japanese Animation.
 1 Unit.